sidneychurch/Unity-VGP-2DPlatformer-Adv/02_Sound/SOUND.md

 # Make Some Noise
 ---
 An integral part of every game is sound.
+It can set the tone of the entire game

 ## Background Music
 ---